mikolmogorov/Ragout/README.md

 Description
 -----------
 Ragout (Reference-Assisted Genome Ordering UTility) is a tool for reference-assisted assembly.
-Given a set of initial sequences (contigs/scaffolds) and one or multiple references (complete or draft) as input it produces a chromosome-scaled assembly (as a set of gapped scaffolds).
+Given a set of assembly fragments (contigs/scaffolds) and one or multiple related references (complete or draft), it produces a chromosome-scale assembly (as a set of scaffolds).

-The approach is based on the analysis of medium- and large-scale rearrangements (like inversions or chromosomal translocations) between the input genomes using breakpoint graph.
+The approach is based on the analysis of genome rearrangements (like inversions or chromosomal translocations) between the input genomes and reconstructing the most parsimonious structure of the target genome.

-The first version of Ragout was limited to bacterial genomes only, but currently there is an experimental support of mammalian-scaled genomes as well.
+Ragout now supports both small and large genomes (of mammalian scale and complexity).
+The assembly of highly polymorphic genomes is currently limited.

 Install
 -------